LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/introducing.md

 Agent managers will have real time visibility into their KPIs and aggregated performance, increasing the likelihood of meeting your daily goals.
 For example, a manager can catch an increase wait time for a particular agent that is affecting the team’s performance and fix it on the spot.
 Similarly, a sudden drop in CSAT can be identified and handled immediately instead of waiting for next day or next weeks’s analysis.

-## **2. Enhanced agent workspace & All Connections list**
+## **2. Enhanced agent workspace & All Conversations list**

 The workspace where agents take and manage their messaging conversations is also used by managers.
 This workspace includes two tabs:
 * **My Connections:** The list of active and current messaging conversations that managers joined.
-* **All Connections:** Managers use this tab to search for and view previous conversations conducted by all agents they manage.
+* **All Conversations:** Managers use this tab to search for and view previous conversations conducted by all agents they manage.

 ![alt text](img/all-connections-manager-workspace.png){:class="newagent"}